HectorCorbellini/codefolio-hub/README.md

 │   ├── App.tsx         # Main App component
 │   ├── main.tsx        # Entry point
 │   └── index.css       # Global styles
-├── server.js           # Express server for handling project demos
-└── tailwind.config.js  # Tailwind CSS configuration
+├── keep-alive.js       # Script to prevent the Render site from sleeping └── tailwind.config.js  # Tailwind CSS configuration
 ```

-## 🔧 Project Demo Functionality
+## 🔧 Project Showcase Functionality

-This portfolio showcases several interactive projects with demo capabilities:
+This portfolio showcases several interactive projects with links to demos and GitHub repositories:

 1. **Caesar Cipher**: A Java-based encryption tool with a Swing GUI interface that demonstrates encryption/decryption using the Caesar cipher method
 2. **Ecosystem Simulation**: A Java simulation of an ecosystem with various species that visualizes population dynamics
 3. **Code Processor**: A Python-based code analysis and processing tool for examining and transforming source code

-The demo functionality is implemented through an Express backend that executes the appropriate files when the "Launch Demo" button is clicked.
-When running locally, this allows direct launching of applications from the portfolio interface.

-Note: The demo functionality works best when running the portfolio locally with both the frontend and backend servers active.
+The portfolio provides direct links to GitHub repositories and demo pages for each project, allowing visitors to explore the code and see the projects in action.

+Note: The portfolio is now a static site, with all demo functionality accessed through external links rather than running directly from the portfolio.

 ## 🚀 Running Locally